softreptile/elliot-moore/README.md

 He dislikes being described as “dangerous” or “manipulative.”

-He prefers to think of himself as helpful.# elliotmoore
+He prefers to think of himself as helpful.

 ![Elliot Moore headshot](images/elliot.png)